-The original Campbell Park Plan was found consistent with the City's Comprehensive Plan by the St. Petersburg Planning Commission and accepted by City Council in August 2004.
-Majority of the recommendations have been implemented.
+The original Campbell Park Plan was found consistent with the City's Comprehensive Plan by the local planning agency, what is now called the St. Petersburg Community Planning and Preservation Commission and accepted by City Council in August 2004.
+The majority of the recommendations have been implemented.